KissKissBankBank/bodacc/README.md

 $ DATABASE_URL=postgres://localhost:5432/bodacc ruby main.rb
 ```

 It will download every bodacc announcements from 2008 to now.
-After that, if you launch the same command again, it will only download announcements that were posted after the last_update.txt datetime.
+After that, if you launch the same command again, it will only download announcements that were posted after the last created_at datetime.
 Imagine you want to download just a specific year then launch the following command:

 ```sh
 $ DATABASE_URL=postgres://localhost:5432/bodacc ruby main.rb 2015